Links to the presentations are included below

 DeSot holds a bachelor’s degree in applied arts and sciences from Texas State University and is a master’s candidate in information assurance at Southern New Hampshire University.
 He is heavily involved in San Antonio’s information security community and has served on the board of directors for the Alamo Chapter of Information Systems Audit and Control Association and was a founding board member of the Alamo Chapter of the Information Systems Security Association.
 He is also a former Supervisory/Audit Committee Chairman for a mid-tier financial institution and now serves on their Board of Directors as the chairman of their Governance Committee.
 DeSot also serves on an information security curriculum advisory panel for Texas A&M University, San Antonio and is a member of the North San Antonio Chamber of Commerce IT Committee.

-Topic: Cyber Risk Management: Tools & Tactics.
+Click here to see slides: Cyber Risk Management: Tools & Tactics.
 Organizations continue to be a growing target for cyber criminals looking to gain access to intellectual property, trade secrets, and other business capital.
 As attacks continue to increase, firms are expected to evolve their processes and technologies based on their level of risk.

 Tom DeSot – EVP & Chief Information Officer at Digital Defense, Inc. peels back the onion on a layered concept for managing cyber risk through a methodical approach to information gathering, prioritization, and remediation during this presentation.